 Symptoms of Hallux Rigidus

-- Pain is constant, even whilst at rest;
+- Pain is constant, even at rest.

-- Pain may begin to appear in the lower back, knee and hip due to gait compensation;
+- Pain may begin to appear in the lower back, knee and hip due to gait compensation.

 What are the causes of Hallux Limitus or Rigidus?

 The development of Hallux Limitus is most often structural in origin, with faulty or abnormal mechanics leading to premature osteoarthritis.
 In some people, it is passed down from generation to generation, as the foot type is genetically susceptible to developing this condition.
 Hallux Limitus can also develop because of trauma, such as stubbing your toe.
 It can also develop if you're someone who works in such a way as to put frequent stress on the big toe when squatting or kneeling, or if you suffer from an inflammatory bone disease such as rheumatism, arthritis, or gout.

 Your podiatrist can determine the cause of Hallux Rigidus and suggest the best treatment for you.

 Depending on how advanced your hallux limitus is, you may respond well to conservative treatments.
 In fact, in many cases, early treatment can prevent or postpone the need for surgery in the future.
 That's why it's important to consult a podiatrist experienced in foot surgery when you notice symptoms.

 - Wearing shoes with a deep upper allowing the full range movement of the toes without limitations.
 A rigid sole and possibly a cradle are recommended.
 Avoiding wearing high heel shoes is recommended.

 - Plantar orthotics, custom-molded for your foot, are designed to distribute body pressure more evenly across the foot and realign joints.
 By controlling the movement of the big toe in this way, they prevent symptoms from worsening.

 - Certain anti-inflammatory products may be prescribed to reduce pain.
 Taking vitamin and mineral supplements can help prevent bone deterioration.